eske4/RunningRouteGeneratorAPI/README.md

    - Visit the [OpenRouteService website](https://openrouteservice.org/) to obtain an API key.

 2. **Integrate OpenRouteService API Key:**
-   - Add the obtained key to an os environment called api_key_ors = your-api-key.
+   - Add the obtained key to an environment variable called `api_key_ors = your-api-key`.
    - **Important:** When deploying publicly, avoid directly uploading sensitive keys.
-Instead, consider using environmental variables, like `api_key = os.environ.get('YOUR_API_KEY')`, to enhance security.
+Instead, consider using environmental variables, as demonstrated in the code, to enhance security.

 3. **Configure Supabase for Database Functionality:**
    - Create a Supabase account [here](https://supabase.com/).